 Enlarging and Reducing Sculptures for Bronze Statues

-When an artist wants to commission a bronze version of a sculpture, it all starts with one crucial element: the correct scale.
-A bronze sculpture is created using a negative mold of the original artwork.
-That mold is literally a negative impression of the original, in exactly the same size.
-From that mold, we create wax models, which are then cast in bronze using the lost-wax method.
+When an artist wishes to create a bronze version of a sculpture, the process begins with one crucial element: the correct scale.
+A bronze sculpture is produced using a negative mold of the original artwork.
+This mold is literally a negative impression of the original, in its exact size.
+From this mold, we create wax models, which are then cast in bronze using the lost-wax method.

-This means we need the original in the exact dimensions in which the bronze will ultimately be cast.
-Is the existing artwork smaller or larger than desired?
-If so, we first have to enlarge or reduce it.
+This means we require the original artwork in the exact dimensions in which the bronze will ultimately be cast.
+If the existing artwork is smaller or larger than desired, a process of enlargement or reduction will first be undertaken.

 Before the advent of digital technology, sculptures were enlarged or reduced entirely by hand.
 This was done using a pantograph system or pointing machines.
-These tools were used to transfer the sculpture point by point to a different scale.
-It was intensive craftsmanship in which sculptors carefully built up the new model using compasses, metal measuring pins, and clay or plaster.
-That process could take weeks or even months.
+The image was transferred point by point to a different scale.
+It was intensive craftsmanship where sculptors meticulously built the new model using calipers, metal measuring pins, and clay or plaster.
+This process could take weeks to months.

 Today, this process is much more efficient and accurate thanks to 3D technology.